Key Management

 Human root keyHardware Security Module or device Secure EnclaveNot rotated — DID is derived from key

-Operator root keyHSM required for productionAnnual with overlap period
+Operator root keyHSM/KMS or equivalent external signer for productionAnnual with overlap period

 Agent session keyEphemeral — generated per session, never storedPer-session